-Today is my stop on the blog tour for A Beautiful Spy by Rachel Hore, Thank you to Anne at random things yours for organising it and inviting me to take part & thank you to the publisher for my copy.
+Today I’m on the tour for Martha’s Cottage by Fiona Cooke, admittedly a day late, sorry! thank you to Zoé at Zooloos Book Tours for organising it and inviting me to take part and thank you to the author and the publisher for my copy.

 My Rating: 🐧🐧🐧🐧